gariciodaro/Automatic-Measurements-of-Fishes-physical-traits-V2/README.md

 --------------------------------------------------------------

-Create a Python software to automatically measure fish's traits giving a photo.
+Create a Python software to automatically measure fish's traits given a photo.

 There are two modes of operation.